-1. Argentina
+2. Argentina

-1.1 Flecha de Oro Gold Project, Rio Negro
+2.1 Flecha de Oro Gold Project, Rio Negro

-1.1.1 Background and Agreements
+2.1.1 Background and Agreements

-The Flecha de Oro Gold Project includes 13,920 hectares in the province of Rio Negro, Argentina.
-The properties are road-accessible at a modest elevation of approximately 950 metres above sea level that allows for year-round exploration.
-The closest central town is Los Menucos, situated about 22 kilometres southeast of the Puzzle property.
+The Flecha de Oro Gold Project currently includes 2,000 hectares in the province of Rio Negro, Argentina.
+The project is road-accessible at a modest elevation of approximately 950 metres above sea level that allows for year-round exploration.
+The town of Los Menucos is situated about 65 kilometres to the northeast.
 The target of the project is high and low-sulphidation epithermal gold mineralization.

-The project initially included the optioned Puzzle and Esperanza exploration properties, consisting of 1,952 hectares and 9,968 hectares respectively.
-Under the terms of the Definitive Agreement announced September 25, 2019, Golden Arrow must make staged payments to the vendor totaling US\$2,090,000 over eight years to earn a 100% interest in both properties.
-The vendor will retain a 1% royalty, which can be reduced to 0.25% for an additional US\$1,000,000.
+The project previously included the optioned Puzzle and Esperanza exploration properties, consisting of 1,952 hectares and 9,968 hectares respectively.
+Under the terms of the Definitive Agreement announced September 25, 2019, Golden Arrow had to make staged payments to the vendor totaling US\$2,090,000 over eight years to earn a 100% interest in both properties.
+The vendor was to retain a 1% royalty, which can be reduced to 0.25% for an additional US\$1,000,000.
 As announced on September 14, 2020, due to the work restrictions imposed by COVID-19, Golden Arrow negotiated with the property vendor to delay 50% of the September 2020 payment to July of 2021 and extend the subsequent payment to July 2022.
+After completing detailed surface exploration, trenching and geophysical programs, Golden Arrow announced on March 24, 2022 that it has relinquished its option for the Puzzle and Esperanza properties.
+The Company determined that the results did not justify continued work, under the option agreement, and wrote-off \$77,764 in acquisition costs.